Child corporal punishment: Spanking

 these passages seem to instruct parents to discipline their children using

-violent means -- by physically hitting them with a rod, paddle, belt, or other
+violent means -- by physically hitting them with a rod, paddle, belt, or similar

 implement.
-Many of the leading Fundamentalist Christian advocacy groups use this
+Many of the leading fundamentalist and other evangelical Christian advocacy groups use this

-Christians have been searching for alternative interpretations for these passages.
+Christians have been searching for alternative interpretations for these biblical passages.

 opposite to their apparent literal interpretation.
 The verses actually call